 Soybean Oil Benefits for Skin Explained

 The job of antioxidants is to fight against free radicals that are causing damage to your skin.
-It’s part of the process of ridding your skin of dead cells and forming new, healthy cells.
+It is part of the process of ridding your skin of dead cells and forming new, healthy cells.
 This accelerates the healing of blemishes, scars and other skin imperfections.
-The phytoestrogens contained in the oil also help with your body’s estrogen production, which reduces symptoms of aging, like wrinkles and fine lines.
+The phytoestrogens contained in the oil also help with your body’s estrogen production, which reduces symptoms of aging like wrinkles and fine lines.

-Soybean oil can also help protect your skin against the sun’s harmful rays (but you still need sunblock – yes, even in winter!).
-Of course, only organic soybean oil has these wonderful skin benefits – unfortunately, the easy-to-find commercial oils contain none of the magic.
+Soybean oil can also help protect your skin against the sun’s harmful rays (but you still need sunblock – yes, even in the winter!).
+Of course, only organic soybean oil has these wonderful skin benefits.
+Unfortunately, the easy-to-find, commercial oils contain none of the magic.

 Soybean Oil Benefits for Hair Explained

 We can’t mention skin without mentioning its close cousin – our hair.
-And as you’ve probably guessed, organic soybean oil is also great for your hair.
-The vitamins and fatty acids in the oil keep moisture locked in your hair, and boost the effectiveness of your hair care products.
-The Vitamin E ensures that your scalp is kept healthy and prevents itching from dandruff or other scalp irritations.
+And as you have probably guessed, organic soybean oil is also great for your hair.
+The vitamins and fatty acids in the oil keep moisture locked in your hair and boost the effectiveness of your hair care products.
+The Vitamin E ensures that your scalp is healthy and prevents itching from dandruff or other scalp irritations.

-You can add this oil to your conditioner or used on its own as an oil treatment.
-It’s commonly applied to help combat dryness, frizz and baldness, and also helps to seal split ends.
+You can add this oil to your conditioner or use it on its own as an oil treatment.
+People commonly apply it to help combat dryness, frizz and baldness.
+And it also helps to seal split ends.

 Is Soybean Oil Gluten Free?

 Soy sauce is generally a problem for people who are allergic to gluten, but it isn’t because of the soy.
-It’s because soy sauce (unless it’s tamari soy sauce) contains flour.
+It is because soy sauce (unless it is tamari soy sauce) contains flour.
 Soybean oil, however, is completely safe for those who are gluten-free.